S2E/s2e-old/docs/Howtos/init_env.rst

     --select-process-code          Enable forking in the code section of the current binary only
-    --concolic                     Augments all concrete arguments with symbolic values --sym-arg <N>                  Replace by a symbolic argument with length N --sym-arg <N>                  Replace by a symbolic argument with length N --sym-args <MIN> <MAX> <N>     Replace by at least MIN arguments and at most MAX arguments, each with maximum length N
+    --concolic                     Augments all concrete arguments with symbolic values --sym-arg <N>                  Replace by a symbolic argument of length N --sym-args <MIN> <MAX> <N>     Replace by at least MIN arguments and at most MAX arguments, each with maximum length N